Generators and closed classes of groups: Generating classes of groups

 \section{Generating classes of groups}

 Given a group $A$, the class $\overline{\mathcal{C}(A)}$ is the smallest class that contains $A$ and is closed under direct limits and extensions.
-The elements of this class are usually called $A$-\emph{acyclic} groups.
+The elements of this class will be called $A$-\emph{acyclic} groups.
 The main goal of this section will be to show that such a class is always singly-generated using only direct limits, or in other words, it possesses a \emph{cellular generator}:

 \begin{definition} \rm{ Given a class $\mathcal{C}$ of groups closed under direct limits, a \emph{cellular generator} for the class $\mathcal{C}$ is a group $B$ such that $\mathcal{C}=\mathcal{C}(B)$.